-This means you will first have to understand whether your gross income and expenditure in one financial year qualifies you for an audit or not.
+This means you will first have to understand whether your gross income and expenditure in one financial year qualify you for an audit or not.
 Then, as per the requirements of the section under which you qualify, you will have to abide by certain protocols, maintain accounts, and have them reviewed by a CA.

-Look at all you need to know about tax audits and maintenance of books under a few such sections of the Income Tax Act.
+Take a look at all you need to know about tax audits and maintenance of books under a few such sections of the Income Tax Act.

 Under Section 44 AB of Income Tax Act, audit of accounts is compulsory if:

-- Your business or profession is presumptively covered under Sections 44ADA/44AE/44BB/44BBB and your profit is less than the specified limit.
+- Your business or profession is presumptively covered under Sections 44ADA/44AE/44BB/44BBB , and your profit is less than the specified limit.

 - If you have more than one business or profession, the turnover for all need to be summed up to determine if an audit is necessary.

-- If you are covered under Section 44ADA/44AF/44BB/44BBB and your income is lesser than the specified limit, then maintaining books to support your claim is optional.
+- If you are covered under Section 44ADA/44AF/44BB/44BBB, and your income is lesser than the specified limit, then maintaining books to support your claim is optional.

-In order to reduce the burden of taxation on small businesses, the government has offered presumptive taxation as an option.
+To reduce the burden of taxation on small businesses, the government has offered presumptive taxation as an option.
 Under this scheme, a business isn’t required to maintain regular accounting books.
 Instead, it can declare its income at a set rate.
-You can opt in or out of this scheme if you eligible for the same.
-However, if you opt out of this scheme you will not be able to opt in again for at least 5 years.
+You can opt-in or out of this scheme if you are eligible for the same.
+However, if you opt out of this scheme, you cannot opt in again for at least 5 years.